nwg-piotr/EistReturns/README.md

 This project is my sandbox to learn some JavaFX.
 Come and join if you liked some of the previous versions.

-Although I'm still working on some new features, as e.g. the level editor, the game should be fully playable, and not buggy too much.

-To **launch the level editor**, add the `-E` or `--edit` argument to the command line.

 Installation
 ===============